zxxwxyyy/sonique/README.md

 Video description is extracted from the input video.
 I use [Video_LLaMA](https://github.com/DAMO-NLP-SG/Video-LLaMA) to extract video description from the video.
 Then it will be pass to LLMs to converted them into tags that describe the background music.
 For the LLMs currently support:
 - Mistrial 7B (default)
 - Qwen 14B
+- LLaMA3 8B(You will need to get authenticate from [Meta](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct))
-- LLaMA2 13B (You will need to get authenticate from [Meta](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf))
+- LLaMA2 13B (You will need to get authenticate from [Meta](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf))
 - Gemma 7B (You will need to get authenticate from [Google](https://huggingface.co/google/gemma-7b-it))

 # Text-to-music-generation